Chatbot Analytics: The 7 Most Important Metrics To Track Success

 It’s taking care of common queries quickly and efficiently, while also freeing up agents to deal with more complex issues.

-4. Customer satisfaction (CSAT)
+4. Customer satisfaction scores (CSAT)

 After all, every business wants satisfied and loyal customers.